 IL 571 - School Finance and Resource Management (3 cr. hrs.)
-This course addresses school management and the use of resources

 This course addresses school management and the use of resources based on equity, integrity, fairness, and ethical conduct focusing on the academic success of all students.

 IL 572 - Supervision & Community Partnerships Action Research Project (3 cr. hrs.)